illinoistech-itm/jhajek/itmt-430/reports/sprint-01/rubric.md

 ## Points

-The assignment will be 100 points cumulative.
+The assignment will be 10 points cumulative.

-- 20 points for the UI/UX portion
+- 2 points for the UI/UX portion
-- 20 points for the Security Assumptions
+- 2 points for the Security Assumptions
-- 20 points for IT and Infrastructure Report
+- 2 points for IT and Infrastructure Report
-- 20 points for Developer and Coding assumptions
+- 2 points for Developer and Coding assumptions
-- 10 points for the cumulative report and listing of goals for the next sprint
+- 1 points for the cumulative report
-- 10 points for the Presentation style
+- 1 points for the Presentation style

   - The grading for the presentation will be a standard presentation
   - Was there a clear opening?